pavittarsingh315/Nerastar2/README.md

 1. Updated requirements txt.
 Created view and url to filter users by slug.
 Created url patterns for robots.txt and manifest.json and favicons
 2. Added 404 page.
 Created a separate search bar component with new styles and everything.
 3. Turned off annoying autocomplete to every form

+## Twenty Third Commit

+1. Added custom pagination to posts view.
+Added Search User serializer, Search User view, and the custom pagination for the view.
+Changed dimension of saved posts
+2. Made post images responsive.
+Created Search User functionality view new types, actions, and piece of state in general reducer.
+3. Also changed post action to use pagination url to implement Infinite scroll